 Amazonian Manatee Rescue Center, Iquitos

 The Amazonian Manatee (Trichechus inunguis) is a freshwater species of manatee which inhabits the Amazon basin.
 Its habitat includes Brazil, Peru, Colombia, Ecuador, Guyana and Venezuela.
 A must-see before or after taking any Amazon River cruise into the Pacaya-Samiria National Park, or surrounding area, is the Amazonian Manatee Rescue Center.
-The center is located approximately twenty minutes from the center of Iquitos, at Kilometer 4.5 of the main highway.
 The center’s main focus is in caring for and releasing young manatees back into their natural habitat, often in Pacaya-Samiria, where they stand the best chance of survival, thanks to the park’s remoteness and protected status.

 Young manatees are orphaned when their mothers are accidentally killed by boat traffic, or intentionally killed by hunters for meat (more often the latter).
 The young calves are either brought directly to the center by concerned individuals, or delivered by Peruvian authorities, if confiscated from someone attempting to sell illegally.
 Unfortunately, some locals think that selling a pet manatee would turn a fast buck, which is why it is so important never to purchase wildlife from markets or street vendors, even if your intention is to help.
 By purchasing these animals, we are only encouraging the seller to go out and kill another mother.
 Travelers that are approached by anyone attempting to sell protected wildlife should inform the local authorities.